El Alma al Aire: Accolades

 At the 2000 Premios Ondas in Spain, Sanz was awarded Best Artist and Best Album for El Alma al Aire.
 Seven days later at the Premios Amigo, also in Spain, El Alma al Aire won Best Album while Sanz won Best Male Artist.
-At the 43rd Annual Grammy Awards in 2001, the record was nominated in the category of Best Latin Pop Album, which went to MTV Unplugged (2000) by Shakira.
+At the 43rd Annual Grammy Awards in 2001, the record was nominated in the category of Best Latin Pop Album, but lost to MTV Unplugged (2000) by Shakira.

-At the 2nd Annual Latin Grammy Awards also in 2001, Sanz was the biggest winner of the night with four awards, including Album of the Year and Best Male Pop Vocal Album, as well as Record of the Year and Song of the Year for the title track.
+At the 2nd Annual Latin Grammy Awards, also in 2001, Sanz was the biggest winner of the night with four awards, including Album of the Year and Best Male Pop Vocal Album, as well as Record of the Year and Song of the Year for the title track.
 Sanz also won Latin Album of the Year and Male Latin Artist of the Year for the record at the 2001 Premios Gardel.

-Legacy

-Since its release, El Alma al Aire has been regarded as one of Sanz's important works.
-In 2021, Argentinian website La Coope noted that El Alma al Aire follows his previous works but with a modern sound.
-Two years later, Los 40 writer Selene Moral regarded it as "one of the most iconic albums in the history of Spanish music".
-In the same year Canal Sur recognized that although the record did not sell as much as Más, it still achieved notable success with its Latin Grammy Awards.
-In 2024, an editor for Diario Mendoza remarked that Elm Alma al Aire was a turning point for the artist's career stating he "experimented with new sounds and fused elements of pop, rock, and flamenco, creating a unique and personal style" and the album "consolidated his status as one of the leading exponents of Spanish-language music".